ITU-BDSA23-GROUP25/Chirp/docs/report.md

 Each Author has a collection of Cheep entities, representing the messages, or posts, that the author creates within the application.
 This one-to-many relationship is depicted by a composition association, emphasizing that Cheeps are intrinsic to their Author and cannot exist independently.

 In addition to creating cheeps, Authors can 'follow' other Authors.
-This is represented by a many-to-many self-referencing association, indicating that an Author can follow multiple other Authors and also be followed by multiple others.
+This is represented by a many-to-many referencing association, indicating that an Author can follow multiple other Authors and also be followed by multiple others.
 This relationship captures the essence of the application's social interaction capabilities.

 ### Cheep
 A Cheep is essentially a message, or a singular piece of communication, created by an Author.
 Each Cheep is uniquely identified by a Guid and contains the message text along with a timestamp of its creation.
 Cheeps is in a one-to-many composition with Authors, meaning that, Authors can have many cheeps, but cheeps must have exactly one author.
 Additionally, they have a strong life-cycle dependency.

 ### Following
 Chirp allows its users to follow and unfollow each other.
-The follow entity is used to enforce this functionality, by storing the id of the one who followed and the id of the one getting a follower.
+The follow entity is used to support this functionality, by storing the id of the one who followed and the id of the one getting a follower.
 In the database, there is a table called Followers, where a new tuple is inserted.
 The tuple is made up with four columns, FollowerId, FollowedId, FollowerAuthorId and FollowedAthorId.
 The Followed being the one who followed another user, and the Follower being the one who got a new follower.
-The primary key are a unique combination of the FollowerId and FollowedId.
-This stops a user for following the same user multiple times, but let two users follow each other.
+The primary key is a unique combination of the FollowerId and FollowedId.
+This stops a user f from following the same user multiple times, but lets two users follow each other.
 Optimally, FollowerAuthorId and FollowedAuthorId could be deleted, because it tracks the same info.

 ### Reactions
 A reaction is the entity that refers to the interactive engagement that users can express in response to a cheep.
-These reactions are represented by a “thumps up” emoji that turns red if pressed.
-For each cheep a number of reactions will be displayed in the application.
+These reactions are represented by a “thumps up”, "Thumps down" and "Skull" emoji that turns pink if pressed.
+For each cheep a number of reactions will be displayed in the application for each reactiontype.
 Each reaction is uniquely identified by a Guid representing the cheep, a string which represents the user who has reacted and a reactiontype representing which type of reaction it is.
 Reactions is in one-to-many relationships with both authors and cheeps meaning that both authors and cheeps can have many reactions but each reaction is uniquely related to one author and one cheep.
 ![Reactions](images/ReactionOnCheep1.png)
 The reactions functionality is controlled by its interface IReactionRepository with it’s three mandatory methods, HasUserReacted, ReactionOnCheep and GetReactionAmount.
 ReactionOnCheep is an asynchronous task that takes a reactiontype, cheepid and username.
 The task starts by checking for the specific username and cheepId in the database and if any of those two are null the method returns an exception.
 ![Reactions](images/ReactionOnCheep2.png)
 If not an instance of the object reaction will be created.
 Along side the task instantiate a variable “currentReaction” and check if the cheep already has a reaction from the user in the database.
 Based on the outcome of the check the system will either add the reaction to the database or remove it from database.
 This is because the ReactionOnCheep task handles both cases where a user wants to react on the cheep(add a reaction to the database) or remove the reactions from the cheep(remove the reaction in the database).
+Additionly if a user wants to change reactiontype, then the old reaction is removed and another one created.

 The asynchronous task “HasUserReacted” is responsible for letting the system know if a user has already reacted on a cheep.
 It takes a cheepId and username as arguments.
-Firstly it check whether or not a user is to be found in the database and if that is the case an exception is thrown.
-In the case where a user is found the task checks if the database contains a reaction sat on the cheep and if the user is the owner of that reactions.
-The result will be a boolean which is depended on the user interaction with the cheep.
+Firstly it checks whether or not a user is to be found in the database and if that is the case an exception is thrown.
+In the case where a user is found the task checks if the database contains a reaction sat on the cheep and if the user is the owner of that reaction.
+The result will be a boolean which depends on the user interaction with the cheep.

 The last task is responsible for letting the system know how many reactions a cheep has.
 This is simply done be checking the database how many reactions are related to the cheepId the task takes as argument.
 These get put in a list where it asynchronously returns the total number of reactions.